You Support This Site

 HALLOWEEN II begins with Michael's Mom, Deborah Meyers (Sherri Moon: HOUSE OF 1000 CORPSES, THE DEVIL'S REJECTS, GRINDHOUSE, Rob Zombie's HALLOWEEN) having a visit with Mike (now played by Chase Wright Vanek) back when he was a boy still in the asylum.
 Mom gives Mike a plastic statue of a white horse and tells him to think about it and remember her.

 Yeah, whatever it was that sent ol' Mikey over the deep end was never adequately explained - short of him being a bully and a homicidal nitwit.
 Still, Rob Zombie attempts to inject his ultra-badguys with some twisted sense of family ethics (HOUSE OF 1000 CORPSES), sense of family loyalty (THE DEVIL'S REJECTS), tragic history (Rob Zombie's HALLOWEEN), or in this case a foofy sensitive, soft focus dreamworld with his dead Ma dressed like an angel, a ghost of his dead childhood, and a white horse.

-Cut to now-a-days where Laurie Strode (Scout Taylor-Thompson: WICKED LITTLE THINGS, APRIL FOOL'S DAY) is having nightmares about her time in recovery in the hospital, which leads us to yet another
+Cut to now-a-days where Laurie Strode (Scout Taylor-Thompson: WICKED LITTLE THINGS, APRIL FOOL'S DAY) is having nightmares about her recovery period in the hospital, which leads us to yet another,

 Still, when Laurie isn't tricked out in crying jag mode, she's incredibly happy in Par-TAY mode.
 There may be a psychological reason for this, one could even say mood swings or schizophrenia, but Rob neither wrote or directed these transitions well enough to describe either, so it comes across as inane.